 Maysoon Badi, Sudan Urban Development Think Tank (SUDTT)

-Niger Dil Nahar, WFP Bangladesh
+Niger Dil Nahar, UN WFP

 show more

-Facing the humanitarian landscape together: coordination and Anticipatory Action
+Delivering together: coordination and Anticipatory Action

 Focusing on collaboration, this session will discuss the role of coordination in making anticipatory action more impactful in a challenging humanitarian context.